Arun Shourie

-Early life
+Early life and education

 Arun Shourie was born in Jalandhar, British India, on 2 November 1941.
+He is the son of H. D. Shourie (1911–2005), who was a well-known consumer activist in India, who founded NGO, Common Cause.
+He was an IAS officer and served in various departments, including as Deputy Commissioner of Rohtak.
+The Government of India awarded Hari Dev Shourie the Padma Bhushan and the Padma Vibhushan, the third- and second-highest civilian awards.
+Hari Dev Shourie was also named on the People of the Year by the Limca Book of Records.

-He studied at Modern School, Barakhamba and did his bachelor's in Economics(H) from St. Stephen's College, Delhi University.
-He obtained his doctorate in Economics from the Maxwell School of Citizenship and Public Affairs at Syracuse University in 1966.
+Shourie did his schooling at Modern School, Barakhamba, and received a bachelor's in Economics(H) from St. Stephen's College, Delhi.
+He then obtained his doctorate in economics from Maxwell School of Citizenship and Public Affairs at Syracuse University in 1966.

 Personal life

-Shourie is married to Anita, and they have a son.
-His sister is the journalist Nalini Singh.
-Arun Shourie speaks about his personal life and reviews his life events as case diaries "My writing is like the case diary of an advocate which is aimed at winning a case" and his opinions on journalism.
+Shourie is married to Anita, and they have a son, Adita (b.
+1975) who was born with cerebral palsy.
+His sister is the journalist Nalini Singh, and brother Deepak Shourie is Managing Director Discovery Communication, India.
+Arun Shourie speaks about his personal life and reviews his life events as case diaries.
+"My writing is like the case diary of an advocate, which is aimed at winning a case" and his opinions on journalism.
+Both his parents, HD Shourie and Dayawanti Devasher, died by euthanasia, in 2004 and 2005.
+Later in life, his wife developed Parkinson's disease, and the couple shifted to Lavasa, Maharashtra, in the 2020s.

-He is skeptical of religions and especially the concept of organised religion.
-He shared his life experiences in the 2011-book Does He Know a Mother's Heart: How Suffering Refutes Religion.
+He is skeptical of religions, especially the concept of organised religion.
+He shared his life experiences in the 2011 book Does He Know a Mother's Heart: How Suffering Refutes Religion.
 In his 2020-book Preparing for Death, he wrote about dealing with mortality, and added that others can approach this eventuality by looking at the examples of Ramakrishna Paramahamsa, Gautama Buddha, Ramana Maharshi, Mahatma Gandhi and Vinoba Bhave.

 Career

 Economist

-Shortly after receiving PhD in economics from Syracuse University Shourie joined World Bank as an economist in 1967 where he worked for more than 10 years.
-Simultaneously, between 1972–74, he was a consultant to the Indian Planning Commission and it was around this time that he began writing articles as a journalist, criticising economic policy.
+Shortly after receiving a PhD in economics from Syracuse University Shourie joined the World Bank as an economist in 1967 where he worked for more than 10 years.
+Simultaneously, between 1972 and 1974, he was a consultant to the Indian Planning Commission (Third) and Homi Bhabha Fellow (1972-1974), and it was around this time that he began writing articles as a journalist, criticising economic policy.